ibrahimHeritch/Algorithms/README.md

 The following are included:

--standard dp solution to the knapsack problem/n
+-standard dp solution to the knapsack problem

--Computing strongly connected components (SCCs)/n
+-Computing strongly connected components (SCCs)

 -Dijkestra's shortest path